D7Carivs/Trilogy-Bootcamp-Homework/week-14/README.md

 Answer the following questions about the HTTP request and response process.

 1. What type of architecture does the HTTP request and response process occur in?
+- The HTTP request and response process occurs in the client/server based architecture.

 2. What are the different parts of an HTTP request?
+- An HTTP request is divided into Request line, Header, and Body.

 3. Which part of an HTTP request is optional?
+- The body portion of the request is optional.

 4. What are the three parts of an HTTP response?
+- The 3 parts of the HTTP response are Status line, Header, and Body.

 5. Which number class of status codes represents errors?